This post is also available in: Español

 Bobby Capó the Song Writer

-Perhaps the biggest legacy Bobby Capó left were his songs.
-He was a prolific song writer, with some suggesting he wrote over 2,000 songs!
+Perhaps the most significant legacy Bobby Capó left was his songs.
+He was a prolific songwriter, with some suggesting he wrote over 2,000 songs!

 Although his favorite genre seemed to be the “Bolero” (remember Cheo Feliciano’s “Juguete“), he wrote songs in various genres, from “Aguinaldo” to “Bomba”, and even “Salsa”.
 On the latter, Ismael Rivera was one of his favorite singers, having made famous his songs “Incomprendido” and “Dormir Contigo” among others.